CatalinMihaiGhita/libcat/README.md

 ### Monad Types

-The optional type A | nil
+The optional type: A | nil
 ```C++
 opt<A> = any<A, nil>
 ```

-The lazy type A | nvr
+The lazy type: A | nvr
 ```C++
 lzy<A> = any<A, nvr>
 ```